It’s important to put the “thanks” in Thanksgiving for more reasons than you think!

 This time of year, we are reminded of all we have to be thankful for.
 Not only is it good for the soul, but new research shows it is good for your physical and mental health!

 Be thankful for the benefits

-Robert Emmons, a Psychology professor at the University of California Davis, did a study to determine if there are benefits in being grateful.
+Robert Emmons, a Psychology professor at the University of California Davis, did a study to determine if there are benefits to being grateful.

 He divided the study’s participants into three groups:

 - Group 1 recorded that day’s most significant events

 - Group 2 recorded minor complaints and hassles of the day

 - Group 3 recorded things they were thankful for that day.